zeyd-ilb/DBL-Data-Challange/README.md

   - `Aggregations`: Scripts for data aggregation.
   - `ChatBot`: Code for chatbot functionalities.
   - `Cleaning`: Folder that includes scripts for data cleaning.
+  - `Graphs`: Contains data we used for the plots and instructions to reproduce them.
+  - `Sentiment Scores Graph`: Code for creating testing sentiment evolution and creating a graph for it.
   - `Sentiment-Analysis`: Folder that includes scripts for sentiment analysis.
-  - `Sentiment Analysis Graph`: Code for creating testing sentiment evolution and creating a graph for it.
-  - `Graphs`: Contains data we used for the plots and instructions to reproduce them.

 The four folders above have respective README files explaining the scripts they contain.